 Turner (2017) eloquently writes of his own struggle with depression secondary to media overconsumption, “My relationship with the Internet was not alleviating feelings of loneliness; it was amplifying my loneliness, bringing me to a state of frustrated depression.
 I felt boxed in, unable to breathe, trapped in an inescapable thought bubble of my own f*ed up, addictive desires.
 I conditioned myself to need constant stimulation.
 I couldn’t read, talk, study, or play the piano – all things that I love – because it all seemed too slow, too one-note…I was always tired, yet always racing in a mad frenzy.
 I couldn’t focus.
 I was anxious.
 I was unable to engage in solitude.
 My thoughts were a jumble. “

-We are, on a surface level, the most connected society that has every walked the planet.
+On a surface level, we are the most connected society that has ever walked the planet.
 Each second, we send over 7,500 tweets, 1,394 Instagram photos, and over two million emails and view over 119,000 YouTube videos (Internet Live Stats, website, www.internetlivestats.com).
-Americans send 69,000 texts a second, which translates to over six billion texts sent out in the US daily.
+Americans send 69,000 texts a second, translating to over six billion texts in the US daily.
 Paradoxically, the more connected we think we are with the façade of the Internet, the more disconnected and depressed we actually become.
 As Johann Hari (2015) said in a Ted Talk, “We are the most disconnected society that has ever been, surely.”
-Dr. Jean Twenge, a San Diego State University professor and the author of her compelling book, Generation Me, analyzed the data from approximately six million teens and adults in the US and concluded that self-reported depression has increased markedly since the 1980s.
+Dr. Jean Twenge, a San Diego State University professor and the author of her compelling book Generation Me, analyzed the data from approximately six million teens and adults in the US and concluded that self-reported depression has increased markedly since the 1980s.
 She found that teens, in particular, are 74 percent more likely to exhibit difficulty sleeping and are twice more likely to seek help from a mental health professional (Twenge, 2014).
-Farchian (2016) reported that people are ten times more likely to suffer from depression today that in post-WWII, with women and teenage girls more than doubly prone toward depression than men.
+Farchian (2016) reported that people are ten times more likely to suffer from depression today than in post-WWII, with women and teenage girls more than doubly prone to depression than men.

-A 2018 study conducted by Blue Cross and Blue Shield study revealed that that the highest rate of growth in depression has occurred in the youngest and the most digitally connected age bracket (see chart below).
+A 2018 study conducted by Blue Cross and Blue Shield revealed that the highest rate of growth in depression has occurred in the youngest and the most digitally connected age bracket (see chart below).
 “The most dramatic rise in major depression diagnosis is among those under 35 years of age.
-Between 2013 and 2016 diagnoses increased 63 percent among adolescents and 47 percent among millennials.
-Gender differences among millennials were similar but among adolescents there was a 65 percent increase for girls compared to a 47 percent rise for boys” (Blue Cross and Blue Shield, 2018).
+Between 2013 and 2016, diagnoses increased 63 percent among adolescents and 47 percent among millennials.
+Gender differences among millennials were similar, but there was a 65 percent increase for girls compared to 47 percent for boys among adolescents” (Blue Cross and Blue Shield, 2018).

 The CDC recently reported that the suicide rate among the “Most Digitally Connected Generations” has increased at an alarming rate in the last 10 years after being flat for nine years.
 This 30% increase in suicide correlates with the advent of the smart phone (see graph below).